InMode Forma + Fx — InMode Forma · Fx

 Devices

-InMode Forma (Bipolar Radiofrequency)
+InMode Forma (Bipolar RF)

 Key specs

-Bipolar RF — shallow controlled dermal heating, no chromophore
+Bipolar RF — shallow controlled dermal heating

-Internal thermistor with closed-loop temperature feedback during treatment
+Internal thermistor with closed-loop feedback

-Non-invasive, near-zero pain, no downtime per session
+Pain-free, no downtime per session

 Key specs

-Monthly cadence across a 3-5 session course
+Monthly cadence × 3-5 sessions

 04